dOrgTech/LL-DAO/README.md

 -   Operations: Contractor & Service Agreements

--   Maintenance: Tax Forms
+-   Maintenance: Tax Forms, Annual Reports

 ### DAO Creator Tool

-Build a dApp that leverages the templating framework and existing DAO platforms to enable the formation of Limited Liability DAOs
+Build a dApp that leverages the templating framework and existing DAO platforms to enable the formation of Limited Liability DAOs.

 -   Integrate with dOrg's [DAOcreator](https://dorg.tech/#/) (currently Pre-alpha)

 #### User-flow for MVP:

-1.  **DAO Configuration.** User goes through DAO configuration steps, specifying each founder and associated voting power, governance modules and other parameters
+1.  **DAO Configuration.** User goes through DAO configuration steps, specifying each founder and associated voting power, governance modules and other parameters.

 2.  **BBLLC Configuration**.
-If the user elects to instantiate the DAO as a BBLLC, formation documents are auto-generated based on
+If the user elects to instantiate the DAO as a BBLLC, formation documents are auto-generated based on:

     a.
 The specified DAO configuration